VISION: Pride in New Mexico

 - Continuing to allow politics as usual and special interest groups to direct our future is not in the best interest of our district and New Mexico.

-- Based upon my past experience and background, I am the best candidate to lead our District 20 and New Mexico forward.
-It will not be an easy task, but I spent my career handling tough issues by using:
+- Based upon my past experience and background, I am honored to work with District 20 and New Mexico in moving us forward.
+It is not an easy task, but I spent my career handling tough issues by using:

 - Common sense

 - Plain speaking

 - Compassion; and

 I was honored this year to receive the “Spirit of Bi-Partisanship Award” from NM First for working across the aisle with members of both parties.